JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 ## Writing Mocks and Stubs in Swift

 Swift is an awesome language.
 There's a lot to love about it, but, its implementation of [reflection](https://en.wikipedia.org/wiki/Reflective_programming) is somewhat limited.
-Because of that, for a long time there was no good way to generate a mock and so, many developers have been manually creating them.
+Because of that, there used to be no good way to generate a mock and so, many developers have been manually creating them.
 Fortunately, Swift if is a [Protocol Oriented Programming](https://bit.ly/3uJjpc8) Language, and we can account for this slight shortcoming.

 <br/>
 <br/>